chrony-DevLogs/chrony-DevLogs/README.md

 - 👋 Hi, I’m @CHRONY

-- 👀 I'm intressted in CS
+- 👀 I'm a CS student
 - 🌱 I’m currently working on some semulations using c++ and raylib
 - 📫 How to reach me salhiabdennour@yandex.com
 <!---